Cecil Terence Ingold: Academic career

 Terence Ingold was born at Blackrock, Dublin and attended school in Bangor, County Down.
-He studied at Queen's University in Belfast, Northern Ireland, and in 1926 won a First in his bachelor's degree in botany, with emphasis on mycology.
+He studied at Queen's University in Belfast, Northern Ireland, and in 1926 won a First in his bachelor's degree in Biology and botany, with emphasis on mycology.
 He made a short study (in the style of A.H.R.
 Buller) of dispersal patterns of a Podospora species before taking up a scholarship in autumn 1926 at the Royal College of Science, London.
 Here the teaching and practicals in higher plant physiology by V. H. Blackman and others stimulated and laid a pattern for his later experimental thinking.
 He awoke to the value of scientific excursions (which became a keynote of his own teaching) through geological forays at Belfast led by J.K.
 Charlesworth, and taking part in Sir John Farmer's investigation of mountain vegetation in Snowdonia.

 In 1927, the year in which he was elected to the Linnean Society of London, he returned to Queen's University for his doctorate in botany which he was awarded in 1930.
 His dissertation was on systems in plant sap that buffer against changes in pH.
 During this time he also mapped the vegetation of the summit of Slieve Donard: in 1934 the project was extended, with collaborators, to map the vegetation of the Mourne Mountains as a whole.